chrumck/I2C_CAN_Firmware/README.md

 The dictionary is a custom implementation of a [hash table with linear probing](https://en.wikipedia.org/wiki/Linear_probing).

-The dictionary can hold up to 15 frames with unique frame ids.
+The dictionary can hold up to `CAN_FRAMES_BUFFER_SIZE` frames with unique frame ids.
 If a new frame arrives with the id already stored in the dictionary, the old frame is replaced with the new one.
 If the dictionary is full and a frame arrives with an id not in the dictionary, the frame is dropped.

 Frames which are not retrieved through I2C for a while are periodically removed from the dictionary, giving a chance to frames ids which were not in the dictionary to take their place.